TimG27/timg27.github.io/_pages/myname.md

 ## What kind of name is 'Timothy Thomas George'?

 I often get questions about my name.
-For many non-Indians, the idea of having three English names can seem quite unusal.
+For many non-Indians, the idea of having three English names can seem quite unusual.

 ### 1. Which one of these names is your 'Family Name'?